justinethier/cyclone/docs/Garbage-Collector.md

 # Introduction

-Cyclone uses the Cheney on the MTA technique to implement tail calls, efficient continuations, and generational garbage collection.
-Objects are allocated directly on the stack and functions are never allowed to return, until eventually the stack grows too large and a minor garbage collection (GC) is performed.
-Live objects are then relocated from the stack to the heap and a longjmp is used to continue execution at the beginning of the stack.

-The original technique uses a Cheney copying collector for both the minor collection and a major collection.
+Cyclone uses Cheney on the MTA technique to implement the first generation of its garbage collector.
+The original technique uses a Cheney copying collector for both the minor and major genrations of collection.
 One of the drawbacks of using a copying collector for major GC is that it relocates all the live objects during collection.
-In order to prevent corrupting references used by other threads, either all threads would need to be stopped at the same time during major GC or a read barrier would need to be used - potentially introducing a high overhead.
+In order to prevent corrupting references used by other threads, either all threads must be stopped at the same time during major GC or a read barrier must be used to access objects - potentially introducing a large overhead.

 Cyclone supports native threads by using a tracing collector based on the Doligez-Leroy-Gonthier (DLG) algorithm for major collections.
-And advantage of this approach is that objects are not relocated once they are allcated on the heap.
+An advantage of this approach is that objects are not relocated once they are allcated on the heap.
 Threads can continue to run concurrently even during collections.

 ## Terms
 - Garbage Collection (GC)
-- Collector - A single thread call the collector performs major garbage collections.
+- Collector - A dedicated thread coordinating and performing most of the work for major garbage collections.
-- Mutator - Each thread running application code is called a mutator.
+- Mutator - A thread running application code; there may be more than one mutator running concurrently.
 - Mutation - A modification to an object.
+For example, changing a vector (array) entry.
 - Root - The collector begins tracing by marking one or more of these objects.
+A root object is guaranteed to survive a collection cycle.
+- Handshake

 # Minor Collection